shivamsouravjha/shawn-the-sheep/README.md

 The Project is an Event-Booking Webapp made from scratch using  PERN STACK .

+# What is What in **Backend**
+* Controllers Folder works the command of admin.
+Login,get ID of attendee of event(although ID specific is commented because of work in front-end),events to display all the events.
+* controllers also have the add attendee and add event ,delete event commands.
+* Models have the ID,password and other details for Postgres.
+* routers have operation to work different link of Admin,attendee and events.
+* Database_SQL is about what commends you must to start the postgres.

 # Upcoming Upgradations
 Authentication to be improved along with using Event ID for operation about viewing Data and modifying events.